jjdubski/GPTune/README.md

 # List of Commands:

 ## Docker:
-- **docker compose up** OR **docker-compose up**
+- **docker compose up --build** OR **docker-compose up --build**
-  - Builds the containers that are in the current compose.yaml file and run the project on localhost:1337
+  - Builds the containers that are in the current compose.yaml file and run the project on localhost:3000
   - Using the --build flag will create a fresh build
   - Using the optional -d flag it will run the container in the background until you use: docker-compose down -v